 [x] The use of an Exco approved GARMIN GPS device will be compulsory at all events.
 No competitor may start an event without an approved and operational GARMIN GPS device fitted to the vehicle.
-Refer SSR ii Must be able to load custom maps onto a SD or Micro SD card.
+Refer SSR a) The Garmin GPS must comply with the following: